 We are committed to offering courses that prepare you for your professional career; we believe that such courses must combine a sound education in theoretical and practical aspects of the discipline with the development of lasting personal skills, so that you will have the adaptability to thrive in a world of constantly changing technology.

 Research in the department is motivated by the needs of industry, business and government; we actively look for opportunities for technology transfer.
 An important aspect of this is that our research work must be reflected in our teaching.
 We believe that collaboration in research is essential and we collaborate with industry, with government, and with other academic institutions, on a national and international level.
-In the most recent Research Excellence Framework (2014) assessment, it was found that 100% of the research impact was assessed as world-leading!
+In the most recent Research Excellence Framework (2014) assessment, it was found that 100% of the research impact was assessed as world-leading or internationally excellent!

 The principal research groups are:

 - Intelligent Robotics